+What is a Poolish starter?
 Poolish is a type of pre-ferment.
-It is sometimes referred to as a liquid sponge or liquid pre-ferment because of its highly fluid, doughy texture.
+It is sometimes referred to as a liquid sponge, liquid pre-ferment or liquid starter because of its highly fluid, doughy texture.

 Poolish is believed to have first been used by bakers in Poland in the 19th century before it eventually made its way to France where it became known as poolish.
 French bakers began using poolish regularly because it allowed them to make bread that resembled sourdough but had more consistency and less sourness.
 Eventually, it became the most popular technique for making baguettes.